Olona: Basin

-The original bed and the two Olona
+Original bed and the two Olona

 One of the most important studies on hydrography of Milan was carried out by engineer Felice Poggi.
 In 1911 Poggi affirmed that the two Olona, the one that flows into the Lambro Meridionale and the stream that flows into the Po at San Zenone al Po, constituted until the first years of the Common Era a single river that had a total length of 120 km.
 This hypothesis has also been confirmed by subsequent studies.

 The place where the river was diverted to Milan by the ancient Romans is Lucernate, a fraction of Rho.
 From here, to find the ancient bed of the Olona following the minimum undulations and the very small altimetric variations of the terrain, we arrive at Cascina Olona (a locality of Settimo Milanese; the toponym is indicative), in Baggio and in Corsico, with a possible variant that from Settimo Milanese would lead to Muggiano and Trezzano sul Naviglio (or Cesano Boscone).

 In the neighboring towns of Cesano Boscone, Corsico and Trezzano sul Naviglio, all three of which rise on the Naviglio Grande, it is possible to identify two waterways that could flow - towards the south - into the ancient natural riverbed of the Olona to Binasco: at Trezzano sul Naviglio and Cesano Boscone would be the Belgioioso canal, while in Corsico would be the Vecchia roggia.

 From Binasco, with the derivation of the Canale Ticinello, we arrive then a little further south, in the territory of Lacchiarella, where the Colombana and Carona irrigation channels bring water to the irrigation network giving rise to the Roggione.
 The Roggione, when at the Settimo di Bornasco receives the Olonetta canal, changes its name to lower or Olona.
 The Olonetta, together with the Misana canal, comes from a fountain in Misano Olona, a few kilometers upstream.
 Taking the old course and its name, the southern Olona flows into the Po at San Zenone al Po.

 The two Olona do not have an autonomous hydrography: at Rozzano, from the Lambro Meridionale, a branch take off towards the south-west, gaining vigor thanks to the water supply provided by springs and artificial canals.
 This stream then flows into the southern Olona.
 The reconnection of the two Olona is being planned with the construction of an artificial riverbed that would resume the ancient course of the river.